xinyu-dev/NeMo-Skills/docs/pipelines/training-verl-openrlhf.md

     The documentation here is incomplete and we advise you to open an issue if you plan to try something that is not covered below to get additional support.

-    For OpenRLHF, please use the following non-default container `vllm: igitman/nemo-skills-vllm:0.5.3`

 ## SFT with OpenRLHF

 Here is an example of running SFT job with OpenRLHF.